jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

 tags: git
 ---

 I know, I know - changing history can be scary.
 Rebasing, squashing, and loads of force pushing can worry any junior engineer such as myself, but it really shouldn't.
-Truth is, these are powerful tools that you should have on your toolbelt and, contrary to what you may believe, it's very difficult to actually mess things up.
+Truth is, these are powerful tools that you should have on your toolbelt and, contrary to what you may believe, it's very difficult to actually mess things up!

 This guide exhibits my own experience with using the reflog to fix stupid mistakes I've made on the command line, and is divided into three sections.